If Surrey Libraries does not own a book you want, we might be able to borrow it from another library for you (Interlibrary Loan).

 - From the search results, choose the book you want (if you want Large Print, choose the Large Print copy).

 - Click on "Request this Item" and fill in the form with your information.

 - If you have any special preferences or notes you'd like to fill in for library staff, write it in the "Special Instructions" box (such as, "I prefer large print but regular print is OK" or "any edition is acceptable")

 - Click "Submit" to send your request to us.

-- If Outlook Online is not displaying properly, it may be necessary to clear your web browser’s cache.
-Outlook Online works best in Firefox or Chrome, and does not work in Internet Explorer.
+- If ILLUME is not displaying properly, it may be necessary to clear your web browser’s cache.
+ILLUME works best in Firefox or Chrome, and does not work in Internet Explorer.